iaincollins/structured-data-api/README.md

 * Events
 * Quotes

-These are currently very simple implementations which are easy to expand on, all you need to do is update the corresponding *json-schema* in the `./schemas/` directory and restart the app.
+These are currently simple implementations based on properties defined at schema.org.

+Note: This is not a Linked Data Platform and does not aim for compliance with LDP but rather provides a practical way to easily manage entities (and, for example, could also be used to populate and manage data in a Triplestore).
+JSON-schema is used to define objects and for validation.
+Support for exporting objects in JSON-LD is still in development.

 ### Getting started